jackperry2187/GentleReminders/gentle-reminders-1.21.1/README.md

   - Current # of unique messages: **62**
 - [X] Improve config understandability (see [Config Guide](#config-guide))
 - [X] Add tons of commands for customization (see [Command Guide](#command-guide))
+- [X] Can choose a Display Style, currently the default Minecraft toast system or by a chat message
 - [ ] Implement more options into config, possibly split into multiple files
-- [ ] Super stretch: create own UI popup with more customization as opposed to using Minecraft's built-in toast system
+- [ ] Create own UI popup with more customization as opposed to using Minecraft's built-in toast system

 ## Message Examples
 **Simple Message 1**